Zeeeepa/agent-build/edda/edda_forge/forge-command.md

-Delegate a coding subtask to edda-forge — a sandboxed agent that loops (plan → implement → validate → review) until the code compiles and tests pass, then produces a validated patch.
+Delegate coding tasks to edda-forge — a sandboxed agent that loops (plan → implement → validate → review) until the code compiles and tests pass, then produces a validated patch.
 Think of it as delegating to an engineer who returns a tested diff.

-Use forge when the subtask is self-contained.
+Use forge when each subtask is self-contained.
 Forge runs in an isolated Dagger container, so the user's working tree stays clean until the validated patch is applied.

-When multiple independent subtasks are requested, run multiple forge instances concurrently (each with a unique --output path).
-Apply patches sequentially after all complete.
+Aim for the maximum concurrency when possible.
+Decompose the problem into multiple independent subtasks that can be run in parallel.
+Sometimes it makes sense to run first task to create core functionality, then run dependent subtasks that build on it.
+But when subtasks are independent (e.g. separate utility modules, separate test files), run them concurrently to save time (each with a unique --output path).
+Apply patches sequentially once they are complete.

-The subtask is: $ARGUMENTS
+The problem is: $ARGUMENTS

 ## 1. Check forge.toml

 Look for `forge.toml` in the project root.
-If it exists, skip to step 2.

 If it doesn't exist, detect the project type and create one.

 ### Concurrent runs with different validation targets